lcamichigan/donation-thank-you-note/README.md

 ## Getting Started

-To make thank you notes, you need [XeTeX](http://xetex.sourceforge.net), the [cross-and-crescent](https://github.com/lcamichigan/cross-and-crescent) LaTeX package, [Python](https://www.python.org), and [Ghostscript](https://www.ghostscript.com).
+To make thank you notes, you need [LuaTeX](http://www.luatex.org), the [cross-and-crescent](https://github.com/lcamichigan/cross-and-crescent) LaTeX package, [Python](https://www.python.org), and [Ghostscript](https://www.ghostscript.com).
 All of these are free and cross-platform.
 You also need the OpenType versions of the fonts [Linux Libertine](http://www.linuxlibertine.org) and [Gillius](http://arkandis.tuxfamily.org/adffonts.html).
-These are also free, and you’ll get them automatically when you install XeTeX.
+These are also free, and you’ll get them automatically when you install LuaTeX.

 You don’t need to do any TeX or Python programming to make thank you notes.
 However, you should be familiar with entering commands in PowerShell or Command